Bafff/cryptonote-swap-pool/README.md

 This software contains six distinct modules:
 * `pool` - Which opens ports for miners to connect and processes shares
 * `api` - Used by the website to display network, pool and miners' data
-* `blockUnlocker` - Processes block candidates and increases miners' balances when blocks are unlocked
+* `unlocker` - Processes block candidates and increases miners' balances when blocks are unlocked
-* `paymentProcessor` - Sends out payments to miners according to their balances stored in redis
+* `payments` - Sends out payments to miners according to their balances stored in redis
 * `chartsDataCollector` - charting and graphs for pool and user
 * `telegramBot` - Used for Telegram notifications and pool info

-By default, running the `init.js` script will start up all six modules.
+By default, running the `init.js` script will start up all five (except telegramBot) modules.
 You can optionally have the script start only start a specific module by using the `-module=name` command argument, for example:

 ```bash